ibm-cloud-docs/cloud-object-storage-cli-plugin/cloud-object-storage-cli-reference.md

 		* Flag: `--key KEY`
 	* Upload ID identifying the multipart upload.
 		* Flag: `--upload-id ID`
 	* _Optional_: The REGION where the bucket is present.
-If this flag is not provided, the program uses the default option that is specified in config.
+If this flag isn't provided, the program uses the default option that is specified in config.
 		* Flag: `--region REGION`